Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-11.md

 While the differences here may not seem to be that great with a large project they add up making your projects load faster and use less bandwidth, this is all especially important for delivering a web experience over mobile devices.

-Along the way all of these separate JS and CSS files are also combined into a single bundle.js file.
+Along the way, all of these separate JS and CSS files are also combined into a single bundle.js file.

 So how does it work?
 Take a look at the README.md that was included with the create-react-app starter code.
 You'll see a few commands defined here:

 - `yarn start` - runs your project in development mode
 - `yarn test` - launches the test runner
 - `yarn build` - **builds your app for production to the `build` folder**
-- `yarn eject` - ejects the project if you want to create your own build system
+- `yarn eject` - ejects the project if you want to create your build system

 Where do all of these commands live?
 You'll find them all in `package.json`.
 Look for the scripts section: